 The first step to bringing a claim after an inadequate lighting accident is to file an internal complaint form with the business.
 Most businesses have a procedure for reporting an accident.
-You should also take photos at the scene, if you’re physically able, and seek the emergency medical care.
+You should also take photos at the scene, if you’re physically able, and seek emergency medical care.
 None of these steps directly initiate a claim, but they’re still important to preserve the evidence in your case.

 You begin your claim after a lighting accident by filing a formal complaint in a Florida court.
 The complaint outlines the facts of how you got hurt.
 It states how Florida’s premises liability applies in your case.
 Finally, you state your demands for relief.
-You complete your paperwork, file it with the appropriate court, and serve it on the other party.
+You complete your paperwork, file it with the appropriate court, and serve it to the other party.
 You wait for the other side’s reply, and you begin building your claim.

 Proving Your Case After an Inadequate Lighting Accident